SuperNEMO-DBD/Falaise/documentation/InstallationGuide.md

 The first of these is generally, though not exclusively, requires a developer account on the LPC Caen Trac system (one can also create and submit patches).
-Development of plugins does not require a developer account, though wil do should your module become part of the core.
+Development of plugins does not require a developer account, though will do should your module become part of the core.

 We still recommend using the simple three level layout described earlier as the sparse checkout allows you full and easy access to all repository